wp-plugins/addquicktag/readme.txt

 == Changelog ==
+= 2.0.4 =
+* Add fix for use older settings from previous versions
+* Unicode fix for upload XML file

 = 2.0.3 =
 * Add Filter 'addquicktag_post_types' for use the plugin also on custom post types
 * Update readme and add an example for this filter; also an Gist for use faster